 Objectives of the Study

-The main objective of the present paper consists in breaking down the most common practices in AT&D Modelling for the accidental releases of toxic or flammable gas and putting forward what differences can result from this provide some thinking about harmonization of practices between models.This paper is structured as follows.
+The main objective of the present paper consists of breaking down the most common practices in AT&D Modelling for the accidental releases of toxic or flammable gas and putting forward what differences can result from this to provide some thinking about the harmonization of practices between models.
+From the authors' perspective, this subject is very rarely addressed in the scientific literature.
+This work represents a new approach to thinking about and illustrating data harmonisation for models.

+The harmonization process ensures that the mathematical and theoretical representation of physical phenomena remains consistent, regardless of the level of simplification used by the model.
+Additionally, harmonization implies that the input data used for modelling are sufficiently well-defined to eliminate any need for interpretation during use.

+This paper is structured as follows.
+In Section 2, an overview is provided of the primary practices in AT&D models for an accidental release, ranging from the simplest models to the most advanced ones.
+This section also presents descriptions of common models and their utilization, with a specific focus on existing harmonization methods and the introduction of new approaches aimed at enhancing harmonization.
+In Section 3, the focus shifts to the application of AT&D models to a massive release across various model types.
+The primary objective of this section is to emphasize the significance of harmonizing each aspect when utilizing AT&D models.
+This section is then not directly focussed on the application of harmonization practices, since those practices are most relevant for prediction cases within the regulation context.
+Instead, Section 3 illustrates how each parameter can significantly impact the results, underscoring the importance of harmonizing these practices.

 Main Steps of AT&D Modelling

 The atmospheric dispersion computational models currently used are characterized by a large variety of nature and complexity.
 For the same analysed hazardous phenomena and physical characteristics, discrepancies appeared in computed distances or impacted zones between models.
-To provide a better understanding of the origin of these discrepancies, it is important to consider the main physical parameters and the way they are introduced into the different types of models.
+To provide a better understanding of the origin of these discrepancies, it is important to consider the main physical parameters and the way they are introduced into the different types of models, which will be the objective of the next sections of the chapter.

-It is clear that the way models deal with physical parameters introduced differences before starting the simulation as typically:
+It's evident that the manner the models deal with physical parameters introduced differences before starting the simulation as typically:

 1. the representation of the velocity and turbulence profile,